Sheldonwl/rancher-installs/air-gap/rke/default-self-signed-cert/default-install.md

 # In the air-gapped environment
 ## Images
-After moving the created **rancher-images.tar.gz** archive from your host with internet access to the air-gapped node, run the **rancher-load-images.sh** script to push all the necessary images to the private registry. (this can also be done from the initial node, if it has access to the internal registry as well)
+After moving the created **rancher-images.tar.gz** archive from your host with internet access to the air-gapped environment, run the **rancher-load-images.sh** script to push all the necessary images to the private registry. (this can also be done from the initial node, if it has access to the internal registry as well)
 ```
 ./rancher-load-images.sh --image-list ./rancher-images.txt --registry 10.133.0.5:5000
 ```

 ### Install Rancher
-Either from the machine that has internet or after moving the *rancher* and *cert-manager* directories to the air-gapped node, run the following in the directory containing the manifests.
+Either from the machine that has internet or after moving the *rancher* and *cert-manager* directories to the air-gapped environment, run the following in the directory containing the manifests.

 Go to your rendered *cert-manager* directory and run the following:
 ```